 Until Dungeons and Dragons 3rd Edition, paladins had to have a Lawful Good alignment.
 Now, they can be any alignment.

 You could use the reasons why your paladin isn’t Lawful Good to create an interesting backstory for them.

 Perhaps your paladin grew up far away from civilization and followed the code of their masters to the letter.
 But when they ventured into the wider world, they found that decisions weren’t always black and white.
-One day they were asked to capture a person they knew were innocent, so instead of capturing them, they helped them to escape instead.
+One day they were asked to get a person they knew were innocent, so instead of handing them over them, they helped them to escape instead.

 This led them to question their perspectives on law and order.